astampoulis/makam/WIP.md

 - [x] makam codemirror mode
 - [x] CORS for makam webservice
 - [x] fixes for makam
-- [ ] library for running and annotating things
+- [x] WIP library for running and annotating things
+- [ ] actual library, cleanup, etc.
-- [ ] components for running queries etc.
+- [ ] frontend components
 - [ ] npm package with everything that's needed...
 - [ ] actual web page using it
 - [ ] figure out how to download .md's in the same directory (or list out dependencies)